galaguna/Stochastic_GMMS_memristor_model/README.md

 The published work that complements the code of this repository is the following:

-* G. Laguna-Sanchez, M. Lopez-Guerrero, and R. Barron-Fernandez, “The probabilistic behavior of the set and reset thresholds in Knowm's SDC memristors: Characterization and Simulation,” IEEE Latin American Transactions, Vol.xx.
+* G. Laguna-Sanchez, M. Lopez-Guerrero, and R. Barron-Fernandez, “The probabilistic behavior of the set and reset thresholds in Knowm's SDC memristors: Characterization and Simulation,” IEEE Latin America Transactions, Vol.xx.
 No. yy, pp. 1–9, 2023.

 This article outlines, in more detail, the related work and formal background of this proposal.